-7.1 Special Population
+7.1.
+Special Population

-7.1.1 Pregnant woman
+7.1.1.
+Pregnancy

-NORDIMET is contraindicated in pregnant patients (see 2 CONTRAINDICATIONS).
-Pregnancy should be avoided if either partner is receiving NORDIMET (see 7 WARNINGS AND PRECAUTIONS, Reproductive Health: Female and Male Potential).
+NORDIMET is contraindicated in pregnant patients (see 2.
+Contraindications).
+Pregnancy should be avoided if either partner is receiving NORDIMET (see 7.
+Warnings and Precautions, Reproductive Health).

 Methotrexate is a powerful human teratogen, with an increased risk of spontaneous abortions, intrauterine growth restriction and congenital malformations in case of exposure during pregnancy.